 A formal consultation evening is normally arranged once per session for each year group which gives parents the opportunity to speak to class teachers.

-Consultation evenings are normally held after parents are in receipt of either a Tracking or Final Report and at present those evenings take place at the following times:-
+Consultation evenings are normally held after parents are in receipt of either a Tracking or Final Report.